 - Country Phone Code: +855

 Cambodia, home to the once-powerful Khmer Empire, has literally taken a beating in the last 500 years.
-Despite being the most dominant power in the region for centuries, Cambodia fell to Ayutthaya (modern-day Thailand) in the 15th century and never fully recovered.
-Since then, a number of conflicts were fought through Cambodia, leaving far too many orphans, land mines, and UXOs behind.
+Despite being the most dominant power in the region for centuries, Cambodia fell to Ayutthaya (modern-day Thailand) in the 15th century.
+Since then, a number of conflicts were fought in or around Cambodia, leaving far too many orphans, land mines, and unexploded ordinance behind.

 Cambodia was made a protectorate of France between 1863 and 1953; further suffering was brought on by the Vietnam War.
 Pol Pot and his bloody Khmer Rouge are attributed with the deaths of over two million people between 1975 and 1979.